All Episodes

 Those people died.

-The people in the World Trade Center, uh and the two airplanes that hit the Trade Center and the Pentagon.
+The people in the World Trade Center and the two airplanes that hit the trade center and the Pentagon, those people died without the slightest idea of what had happened.

-Can you imagine being in the Trade Center after the planes hit?
+Can you imagine being in the trade center after the planes hit?

 And you have no clue.

-I don't know if you've got power up there, but they but especially they didn't know why us.
+I don't know if you've got power up there, but they, but especially they didn't know why us.

 Why us?

-And they uh they they they went to their deaths dumbfounded.
+And they went to their deaths dumbfounded.

 Well, that's exactly true.

-If you uh I don't know if you've listened to the um last phone call of Kevin Cosgrove, he was in uh the World Trade Center, and he's asking the dispatcher, what happened?
+I don't know if you've listened to the last phone call of Kevin Costgrove.

-What where where did this fire start?
+Where did the fire start?

 What happened?

-But he had no clue what had happened.
+And she doesn't tell him, but he had no clue what had happened.

 These people were completely innocent.